 There are three ways to "report" an incident of sexual violence, sexual harassment, dating violence, gender based harassment, stalking, and retaliation.

 Reporting an incident to confidential resources, does not launch an investigation and is used for a victim to seek physical, emotional, spiritual, and medical support to help them through a traumatic expierence.
-Reporting an incident to a non-confidential resource helps to prevent future offenses within the MMA community and launches a fair investigation that may result in disciplinary action.
+Reporting an incident to a non-confidential resource helps to prevent future offenses within the MMA community and launches an impartial, administrative, investigation that may result in disciplinary action.
 A victim also always has the right to make no report at all.

 Make No Report